by Timothy W. Tron, Nov. 2020

 Those flashes of light, those shooting stars, those brilliant rays of hope are here but for an instant and then they are gone.

 With them, those child prodigies, take our breath away, and in that instantaneous vacuum, we can feel the presence of God.
 It is in these fleeting opportunities, like the passing of two ships in the night, we must be prepared to give an answer to them that ask, a witness to them that seek, and a light unto the world.
 “For he that doeth truth, cometh to the light, that his deeds may be made manifest which are wrought in God.”

 Thanks be to God.

-Words to Live By: A Guide for the Merely Christian.
-Copyright © 2007 by C. S. Lewis Pte.
+The Dark Tower: And Other Stories.
+Copyright © 1977 by C. S. Lewis Pte.
 Ltd. All rights reserved.
 Used with permission of HarperCollins Publishers.

 Psalm 63:3

 Romans 12:2 KJV